 Leeds CTRU has an infrastructure to help support meaningful PPI throughout our research.
-We have an institute wide PPI policy and guidelines, which are supported by a Patient and Public Involvement Officer.
-Many of our Trial Managers and Co-ordinators also have experience in this area.
-We are committed to offering appropriate support and guidance to any members of the public who work with us.
+We have an institute wide PPI policy and guidelines, which are supported by a Public Involvement and Engagement Lead and a PPI working group.
+We are committed to offering appropriate support, guidance and reimbursement to any members of the public who work with us.

 We have been recognised at a national level for our high quality and innovative PPI.
 One example of this is the service user network set up to support our pressure ulcer studies.